nim-works/nimskull/doc/intern.rst

 Runtimes
 ========

+|NimSkull| had two different runtimes at one point, but support for the old one
-|NimSkull| has two different runtimes, the "old runtime" and the "new runtime".
-The old
+was removed from the compiler.
+Some documentation might still use the terms "old runtime" and "new runtime".

-runtime supports the old GCs (markAndSweep, refc, Boehm), the new runtime supports ARC/ORC.
+In order to continue bootstrapping, the code for the implementation of the "old runtime" still exists.
 The new runtime is active `when defined(nimV2)`.

 Coding Guidelines